 - Coordination with distribution utilities.

-- Public Service Board and Public Service Department to “encourage and facilitate the resolution of reliability deficiencies through nontransmission alternatives, where those alternatives would better serve the public good.”
+- Public Utility Commission and Public Service Department to “encourage and facilitate the resolution of reliability deficiencies through nontransmission alternatives, where those alternatives would better serve the public good.”

-Public Service Board orders establishing the VSPC process
+Public Utility Commission orders establishing the VSPC process

 - Final order in Docket 7081, approving the Memorandum of Understanding among the parties establishing the VSPC and associated process, issued 6/20/2007.

-- Public Service Board Docket 7081 information page
+- Public Utility Commission Docket 7081 information page

 Docket 7081 Memorandum of Understanding

-The Docket 7081 Memorandum of Understanding, signed by most of the parties and establishing the VSPC and associated planning process, was filed with the Board on September 6, 2006.
-The MOU has since been amended multiple times and amendments have been approved by the Board.
+The Docket 7081 Memorandum of Understanding, signed by most of the parties and establishing the VSPC and associated planning process, was filed with the Commission on September 6, 2006.
+The MOU has since been amended multiple times and amendments have been approved by the Commission.
 Click to download the current version of the MOU.

 Procedural rules of the VSPC